alfishe/MiSTer/README.md

 Tried:
 - JetBrains CLion - CMake based and very immature as C/C++ IDE.
 But best syntax analyzer and refactoring (as every IDE from JetBrains)
 - Microsoft VS Code - Sublime Text on steroids.
 Good for text editing, bunch of messy plugins for everything else.
-- Visual Studio 2017 - it's from other world
+- Visual Studio 2017 - it's from other world, probably can work with plugins like VisualGDB, but out of the box not intended for Linux cross-platform development.